 Sealing air leaks is a tried and true way of making your home more energy efficient.
-It keeps your conditioned air from seeping out, and keeps unconditioned air from infiltrating.
+It keeps your conditioned air from seeping out and keeps unconditioned air from infiltrating your home.
 Chances are, if you have a new home, it doesn’t yet require much in the way of air sealing.
-Over time, however, as houses settle, foundations move and materials deteriorate, minute cracks and crevices will appear.
-As the years go by, these cracks could account for significant energy losses, and higher utility bills than you need to be paying.
+Over time, however, as houses settle and materials deteriorate, minute cracks and crevices will appear.
+As the years go by, these cracks could account for significant energy losses and higher utility bills than you need to be paying.

 Read on for ways to seal leaks and promote superior energy efficiency in your home.